shinemoon/txt2kindle/README.md

 ## Req
 - Python 2.7 installed
 - kindlegen installed, and can be called in cmd with 'kindlegen'(or to modify txt2kindle.py to assign specified path to kindlegen)
-- Only Tested in Unix/Linux/OSX, assuming Windows should be OK , if dependancies /path setting is right.
+- Tested in Unix/Linux/OSX/Windows
+- Please replace the font for 'normal' and 'title' by your self based on your flavor.

 # txt2kindle 说明